fg6/smis/README.md

 	where:
-   	   /full/path/to/destdir: folder where to run the pipeline (Please provide full path)
-   	   draft_assembly: fasta file of the assembly to be scaffolded
+   	   /full/path/to/destdir: folder where to run the pipeline (Please provide full path) draft assembly: fasta file of the assembly to be scaffolded
-  	   long_reads: fastq file of long reads for scaffolding
+	   long reads: fastq file of long reads for scaffolding

+#### Parameters
+The pipeline parameters can be modified in the settings.sh script (or in /full/path/to/destdir/mysettings.sh, to change only the settings in /full/path/to/destdir/).
+The default aligner is bwa.
+Change to smalt by changing the 'aligner' variable in settings.sh

 #### Run:
 Requirements for running: samtools, bwa (or smalt) in PATH.